Get new recipes in your inbox

 Salt and pepper halibut, seared in a flash.
 Halibut used to be my all time favourite fish.
 But now it's apparently overfished, not sustainable and it just makes you feel plain bad eating it.
 So it's a rare treat for me.
 But I've noticed it doesn't taste as lovely as it used to.
 So I've figured - cook it as quick as I can...

 Fresh mackerel fillets stuffed with samphire, anchovy and breadcrumb mix, grilled and served with parsley butter.
-Tom Kerridge, whose recipe features below (from Best Ever Dishes cookbook), is clearly a masterful chef.
+Try Tom Kerridge's fantastic recipe for seaside stuffed mackerel.

 We welcome your feedback and suggestions.